OVERVIEW

 -

-Review the energy use and efficiency of the existing facilities for our organization.
+Reviewing the energy use and efficiency of the existing facilities for our organization.
 Assist with the collection of required data for a chosen form of energy assessment of our facilities.
 This includes helping to compile required information for the Canadian Conservation Institute's National Museum survey to assess annual energy consumption of heritage facilities across Canada.
-We intend for this research to result in benchmark data to see how our existing centre’s energy consumption compares to other facilities across the country, and to use in future comparative assessments of our new facility’s efficiency.

 -